DanHerman212/streaming-systems/readme.md

 Queries can be found in the [sql folder](/5-sql) folder.<br>

 ## Avg Time Between Trains and Frequency
-The average time waiting for a train and the frequency of trains on the ACE line during a 24 hour weekday period.<br>  The top 5 stations can be observed in the lower right quadrant.
+The range of time waiting for a train can be less than 2 minutes to over 16 minutes.
+There is a clear correlation between busy stations and wait times.
+Busier stations are served with <2 minute wait times.  <br>  The top 5 stations can be observed in the lower right quadrant.
 The next insight will identify those stations.

 ![Avg Time Between Train Arrivals](/6-images/avg_time_bet_trains1.png)
 <br>